ucsb-cs156/w22/_lab/team02.md

 * A Java class that is annotated with `@Entity`; each instance of this class represents a single row in the database table
 * A Java class that is annotated with `@Repository`; each instance of this class represents a database table.

+Here is an example of a database table: